mcneel/compute.rhino3d/README.md

 # RhinoCommon.Rest

 REST geometry server based on RhinoCommon and headless Rhino

 ## Set up for Google Compute Engine

-- Compile RhinoCommon.REST in Release
+1. Build RhinoCommon.REST project in _Release_.
-- Create a Windows Server 2016 VM
+1. Create a Windows Server 2016 VM.
-- Remote desktop onto server
+1. Remote desktop onto server.
-- copy x64/Release directory to desktop
+1. Copy _x64/Release_ directory to desktop of the server.
-- Make http/https access available to Nancy
+1. Make http/https access available to Nancy:
-    - Start PowerShell as admin
+    - Start PowerShell as Administrator.
-    - `netsh http add urlacl url="http://+:80/" user="Everyone"`
+    - `netsh http add urlacl url="http://+:80/" user="Everyone"`.
-    - `netsh http add urlacl url="https://+:443/" user="Everyone"`
+    - `netsh http add urlacl url="https://+:443/" user="Everyone"`.
-- Install IIS
+1. Install IIS:
-    - Start PowerShell as admin
+    - Start PowerShell as Administrator.
-    - `Install-WindowsFeature -name Web-Server -IncludeManagementTools`
+    - In PowerShell: `Install-WindowsFeature -name Web-Server -IncludeManagementTools`
-- Install Rhino
+1. Install Rhino using PowerShell (as administrator):
-    - Go to Release/deployment directory
+    - In PowerShell: `cd _C:\Users\[USERNAME]\Desktop\Release\deployment\_`.
-    - Run PowerShell with the `downloadrhino.ps1` script
-    - This will download the Rhino installer and place it in the deployment directory
+    - Run the admin script using: `.\headless_admin.ps1 -updaterhino`.
+This will download the Rhino installer and place it in the _deployment_ directory.
-    - Double click on Rhino installer and install like you typically would
+    - Once downloaded, double-click on _rhinoinstaller.exe_ and install like you typically would.
-- Run Rhino and set up a stand alone license key
+1. Run Rhino and set up a stand alone license key.
+Validate your license.
-- Copy `RhinoLibrary.dll` in the deployment directory to the installed Rhino system directory.
+1. _(Rhino 6 only; not necessary with Rhino 7)_ Copy `RhinoLibrary.dll` in the deployment directory to the installed Rhino system directory.
-- Add LetsEncrypt SSL Certificate for HTTPS support
+1. Add LetsEncrypt SSL Certificate for HTTPS support:
     - Download from https://github.com/PKISharp/win-acme/releases/tag/v1.9.8.4
-    - Unzip download on server
+    - Unzip download on the server.
-    - Start PowerShell as admin
+    - Start PowerShell as Administrator.
-    - cd to unzipped directory
+    - cd to unzipped directory.
     - `.\letsencrypt.exe`
-    - `N` create new certificate
+    - `N` create new certificate.
-    - `4` manually input host names
+    - `4` manually input host names.
-    - `compute.rhino3d.com`
+    - `compute.rhino3d.com` (or similar)
-    - `1` default web site
+    - `1` for default web site.
-    - `steve@mcneel.com`
+    - `you@yourdomain.com` for the user to receive issues.
-    - `yes`
+    - `yes` to accept the license agreement.
-    - `Q` quit
-- Double click on `RhinoCommon.Rest.exe` to start the server
+    - `Q` to Quit.
+1. Start _RhinoCommon.Rest_ as a service:
+    - Start _cmd.exe_ as Administrator.
+    - In _cmd_: `cd C:\Users\[USERNAME]\Desktop\Release\`
+    - Run `RhinoCommon.Rest.exe install` to install as a service.
+    - In the interactive menu, enter your username in the format `.\\[USERNAME]` (for example:`.\steve`) and use the administrator password for this account (this should be the Windows password created on the Google Compute Engine dashboard).
-- Install StackDriver client application
+1. _(Optional)_ Install StackDriver client application
     - https://cloud.google.com/logging/docs/agent/installation
     - PowerShell `cd C:\Users\[USERNAME]
 invoke-webrequest https://dl.google.com/cloudagents/windows/StackdriverLogging-v1-8.exe -OutFile StackdriverLogging-v1-8.exe;